clarionut/Euclidean_Rhythms/README.md

 update the settings in the absence of a clock input.
 During analysis of the code I found several things which would compound these issues, e.g.
 - use of a relatively slow I2C OLED display.
 Swapped for an alternative using much faster hardware SPI
-- using a graphics library which keeps an in-memory copy of the display.
-Changed to the less memory-intensive U8glib library
+- (using a graphics library which keeps an in-memory copy of the display.
+Changed to the less memory-intensive U8glib library).
+Subsequent testing has shown that code using the Adafruit_SSD1306 library runs roughly twice as fast as either u8glib or u8g2.
+I'd therefore recommend using the EuclideanRhythms_AF sketch.
+It's larger than the u8glib based code but has shown no signs of instability despite its greater functionality.
 - the original code uses multiple loops over the channels, each processing a single aspect of the code.
 Restructured to carry out as many of these operations as possible in a single loop
 - use of the Arduino digitalWrite() function (intrinsically very slow) to output the triggers.
 Replaced by direct port operations to update all trigger